 Afterwards, trace the converging lines from the two edges of the corner of the square to the vanishing points.

 Then, draw the other corners.
 Always use converging lines to draw every line of the square.

 Firstly, let us draw a box as we did before!

 Then, with the help of converging lines, you can complete the form.

-Following these steps according to my explanations may be complicated, so I recommend you to look well at the steps of my drawings.
+Following these steps according to my explanations may be complicated, furthermore I recommend you to look well at the steps of my drawings.

 If you remember well from the ‘‘one point perspective” post, the easiest way to draw a circle is by using a square.

 To begin with, draw a square using the two vanishing points.

 Then, draw the diagonals and middle lines of this square.
-Using these lines, you can trace the ellipse.
+Furthermore, using these lines, you can trace the ellipse.

 Examples of two point perspective drawing

 This first example will be a Rubik’s Cube.
 It is an easy example, as you just have to draw a normal box.

 Then, trace the others lines using the vanishing points.
 And finally, trace the vertical lines.